enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 # Organize your notes
 Value Hook: I've been running a youtube channel for 3 years now.
 And everytime I stop because  cant stick to a publishing content: I spend a long time creating good videos that get no vues so I'm discouraged, I create small content that I have  to do very often but publishing that often demands a lot of focus, and a point life gets in and I can't get back on track.
 I've been looking for ways to finally stick to a publishing content (ANY publishing content) until I read the book Building a second Brain by Tiago Forte.
 It doesn't only give me a framework to take better notes, but a solution for all of the thousands of highlights, notes and links that I've been accumulating in 30+ apps (and never read), to move them from raw material all the way to publishable content.
 All of that while spending the minimal amount of time organizing.

+As a content creator, my job is to constantly turn articles, youtube videos and books I read into insights for your audience.
+Instead, I always research materials only when I'm creating a video and usually can't keep up for more than a f
+Until I read "Building a second brain"by @fortelabs.
+Here are 3 insights into a sustainable publishing
-As a content creator, your job is to constantly turn articles, youtube videos and Here are the 3 insights from his book that will finally make us stick to that goddamn schedule:
+Here are the 3 insights from his book that will finally make us stick to that goddamn schedule:
 1. CODE : description +
 2. PARA